 7. Seek Support

 It’s crucial to express guilt or face confrontations when necessary for your mental health.
-Therefore, it is a good idea to seek therapy if you are struggling with your own feelings of responsibility for others.
+Therefore, it is a good idea to seek therapy if you are struggling with your feelings of responsibility for others.

-This can help you identify the root cause of the problem and provide you with tools to overcome it.
+Therapy can help you identify the root cause of the problem and provide you with tools to overcome it.
 Furthermore, therapy can also help you develop healthier thought patterns and build stronger relationships.

 8. Practice Self-Compassion